barriehadfield/tutorial-hyperreact-webpack/README.md

 ## Overview and prerequisite

-In a Isomorphic Ruby world, we need a good way of including Ruby and Javascript components so they co-exist and play nicely together.
+In a Isomorphic Ruby world, we need a good way of including Ruby and JavaScript components so they co-exist and play nicely together.

 Most Ruby libraries are distributed as Gems whereas (these days) most Javascript components are distributed through NPM (and now more recently Yarn).
-Webpack co-exists well with Rails (sprockets) and the combination of Rails, Yarn, Sprockets and Webpack (albeit a little tricky today to setup) looks like it might become a standard with Rails.
+Webpack co-exists well with Rails and the combination of Rails, Yarn, Sprockets and Webpack (albeit a little tricky today to setup) looks like it might become a standard within the Rails community.

 This tutorial assumes that NPM is installed.
 Please see the NPM websites for installation instructions.